 Poor management doesn’t just drag down employee morale; it has consequences on the bottom line.
 Through the use of employee surveys, senior management can diagnose the problem, identify the poor supervisors, and make sure profits and productivity stay on course.

 Hollywood has never been shy about dramatizing the bad boss versus beleaguered employee characters.
-From Dabney Coleman’s portrayal of a sexist, egotistical manager in “9 to 5,” to Meryl Streep’s recent performance as Miranda Priestly, a ruthless and cynical magazine editor in “The Devil Wears Prada,” there seems to be no shortage of insufferable people at the top of the corporate ladder.
+From Dabney Coleman’s portrayal of a sexist, egotistical manager in “9 to 5,” to Meryl Streep’s performance as Miranda Priestly, a ruthless and cynical magazine editor in “The Devil Wears Prada,” there seems to be no shortage of insufferable people at the top of the corporate ladder.

 But are these stereotypical characters part of fiction, or does the film industry draw on something that’s more symptomatic of the real world when creating hollow and soulless bosses like “Office Space’s” Bill Lumbergh?